Video: Great medium, wrong application.

 You might think that, but it’s actually not the case.
 In general, instructional videos are great.
 It’s an effective medium for visually explaining concepts in depth.
-But at SwipeGuide, we’re much more focused on procedural knowledge; how-to and step-by-step information for users.
-To that end, video has limitations.
+But when it comes to procedural knowledge, like how-to and step-by-step information for users, video work instructions has limitations.

 That makes a lot of sense.
-I can imagine that video could present other problems for users as well.
+I can imagine that video work instructions could present other problems for users as well.

 Absolutely.
-User guides should focus on simplicity and user-friendliness, and video can be quite a difficult format to work with.
+Instructions should focus on simplicity and user-friendliness, and video can be quite a difficult format to work with for work instructions.
 Translating or captioning videos in different languages can be expensive and time consuming.
 You also have to consider the time it takes to create and edit a professional-quality video, not to mention the increased bandwidth needed to support such rich media.

 Could you elaborate on what makes gifs so effective in user guides?